VirtoCommerce/start-local/README.md

 - `stop-VC-solution.ps1`: Script stops VC solution but does NOT remove the volumes associated with the docker containers
 - `remove-VC-solution.ps1`: Script removes docker volumes associated with the containers, removes backend and frontend docker images from local docker storage

-By default `build-VC-solution` script is executed automatically after the files are created and `start-VC-solution` script is executed automatically after build is complet.
-However the execution can be skipped.
+By default `build-VC-solution` script is executed automatically after the files are created and `start-VC-solution` script is executed automatically after the build is complete.
+However, the execution can be skipped.

+You have two options for installing Virto Commerce: using the latest stable release or the edge release.
+Learn more about our release strategy by [following this link](https://docs.virtocommerce.org/platform/developer-guide/Updating-Virto-Commerce-Based-Project/release-strategy-overview/).

+### Endpoints
+After running the script:
+* Virto Commerce Frontend will be running at http://localhost:80
+* Virto Commerce Backed will be running at http://localhost:8090

+### Manual Installation
 The manual installation steps are as follows:
 1. First run `build-VC-solution.ps1` with these version options:
 - `vcSolutionVersion` parameter: